 The distance between New York City and Los Angeles is a whopping 2,798 miles.
 According to Google Maps, to make that trip would take you 38 days by foot, 41 hours by car, and 5 hours by plane.
 But actually making the move — picking up your life and permanently relocating from one coast to another — is a venture that could take months of your time, and maybe a bit of your sanity.

 It doesn’t have to, though.
 With smart planning and a few of our expert tips, your move across the country can be more exciting than stressful — as it should be!
-Whether you’re moving from Seattle to Miami or New York to Los Angeles, Common has you covered.
+Whether you’re moving from San Francisco to Chicago or New York to Los Angeles, Common has you covered.

 Know your options